 Favourite thing to do in science: I love learning how things work and solving problems

-I am a 2nd year PhD student in Teagasc.
+About Me: I am a 2nd year PhD student in Teagasc.
 I am 23 years old and a Cork man!

 My name is William and I am a second year PhD student in Teagasc.

 I have always loved science from a very young age!
 I remember I entered every science fair I could in primary school and I loved learning new things and seeing science happening before my eyes (colour changes and explosions especially).
 I entered the BT Young Scientist when I was 12 on a project looking at plastics and their impact on the environment and since then I knew I would be a scientist when I grew up.

 I studied pharmaceutical chemistry in college and got to learn some really cool things and work for really awesome companies.
 I am now doing a PhD in food and I am really enjoying it.